Clinical Psychology Training

 Admissions, Support, & Initial Placement Data

 Professional development is supported throughout the internship year.
-We typically fund three required conferences during the training year.
-Two of the required conferences are focused on group, and one conference is focused on forensic assessment.
-A diversity/cultural competency workshop and a DSM-V Workshop are typically also offered during the training year.
+We strive to fund interns’ attendance at two conferences during the training year, pending university funding.
+The conferences are focused on continued group training.
+A diversity/cultural competency workshop and a DSM-V Workshop are typically also offered during the training year, pending university funding.

 Qualifications include the following: